-The amount of time kids can watch TV per day before their “grades, sleep, social skills, and emotional balance start to decline,” according to a new study published in the academic American Journal of Family Therapy.
+The amount of time kids can watch TV per day before their “grades, sleep, social skills, and emotional balance start to decline,” says an American Journal of Family Therapy new study.
 More than four hours in front of the screen makes kids take 20 times as long to fall asleep and far less likely to ace middle school math and English classes.

-The number of parents who worry about talking to their kids’ teachers, according to the nonprofit National Center for Families Learning.
-Far more — 41 percent — have more general anxiety about the back to school season, for reasons ranging from costs to not understanding their children’s homework.
+The number of parents who worry about talking to their kids’ teachers, says nonprofit National Center for Families Learning.
+And 42 percent have more general anxiety about the back to school season.
+The reasons vary, ranging from costs to not understanding their children’s homework.

 The number of parents worried about school shootings, higher than the number worried their kids will experience a natural disaster (66 percent).
 The study comes from the 95-year-old charity Save the Children, which also shows most parents know nothing about emergency and evacuation plans at their kids’ schools.